-Prerequisites: MATH 90 or ACT score of 17, SAT score of 410 or a minimum score of

-40 on the COMPASS pre-algebra math test.
+Prerequisites: P (pass) in MATH 90 or ACT score of 17, SAT score of 410 or a minimum score of 40 on the COMPASS pre-algebra math test.

-MATH 97 is designed to prepare students for MATH 104 or MATH 106.
+This is a P/F class and does not count towards graduation credit hours.
+Designed to prepare students for MATH 104 or MATH 106.
 Covers rules of operation, first degree equations, inequalities, exponents, and graphing.
-This is a non-matriculating course.
-Students must have a P(pass) to move on to the next course.